FardinAhsan146/Economic-freedom-EDA/README.md

 Some EDA on economic freedom with respect to PPP.
 Data from https://www.heritage.org/index/explore

-Note: Didn't Include Mexico in NA category because its only in NA geographically, culturally far from it.
+Note: Didn't Include Mexico (and the Carribean Islands) in NA category because its only in NA geographically, culturally far from it.

 Also note: Correlation != Causation, so take correlations with a grain of salt.